JuanMontoyaP/DevOps_Project/README.md

 - /movies: Shows the most popular movies and his review score.

 ## How to build this app?
-For building this app you should install docker and run the following commands on your terminal.

-    docker-compose build
-    docker-compose up -d
+You should have installed Terraform, Ansible and have configured your aws credentials in your laptop.

+## Terraform

+Before running terraform you should create a new ssh key in your aws named "us-west-key" and save it in your computer.
+Go to the terraform directory and run the following commands:

+    terraform init
+    terraform plan
+    terraform apply

+This will create three instances and a load balancer in your aws console.

+## Ansible

-For stop the app, run the following command:
+After running terraform you must run ansible with the following command:

-    docker-compose down
+    ansible-playbook -i aws_ec2.yml -u ec2_user --private-key <your-ssh-key> playbook.yml

+Your app should be available through the load balancer.